Updated April 24, 2026

 Careers Similar to Pharmacy Technician

-These careers require similar training time and offer comparable entry-level salaries in health care support roles.
+These careers require similar training time and offer comparable entry-level paths into health care administration and patient support roles.

 OccupationMedian SalaryTraining Time